 Studies have shown the liquid extracted from elderberries may support immune activity against infections.
 "In general, elderberries are an excellent source of antioxidants, which help to maintain a strong immune system," functional medicine doctor Tiffany Lester, M.D., previously told mbg.
 "Especially against viruses."

 How to use: Take as a supplement or syrup.

 Acai is rich in antioxidants, vitamins, minerals, and polyphenols like flavonoids, Davar tells mbg.
 All of which have been shown to protect against oxidative stress, and certain conditions, like cardiovascular disease, metabolic syndrome, and age-related neurodegenerative processes.

 "Because these beneficial phytonutrients get cleared from the body quickly, it is important to consume plant foods daily for optimal health," she adds.

 "Watermelon is high in antioxidants, vitamins, and lycopene, which is protective of heart health," Davar says.
 It's also high in citrulline, which converts to nitric oxide in the body.
 This molecule has been shown to support endothelial function and enhance athletic performance, according to one study.

-Plus, watermelon contains about 92% water, and adequate hydration is important for overall health, especially in hot summer months.
+Plus, watermelon contains about 92% water, and adequate hydration is important for immune and overall health, especially in hot summer months.